-"Our company is dedicated to providing the most current and effective training programs available for the investigator, which are based upon solid academic research as well as the practical and effective application of the techniques within the field."
+"To provide the most current and effective training programs available for investigators, which are based upon solid academic research and practical, effective application within the field."

 The BELIEF Interviewing Model is an investigative interviewing program designed to help investigators gather and assess information from victims, witnesses, informants and suspects.
 Based upon more than 20 years of law enforcement investigative experience and shaped by current academic research, this method is non-confrontational and very effective sitting face-to-face during interviews or interrogations, whether it is within the context of police investigations, insurance fraud, loss prevention, or human resource investigations.
 It is also ideal for conducting interviews over the telephone or computer conferencing software where there are no behavioral indicators to focus on, just the person's words.
 Since truths and lies are told through the words people use, it makes perfect sense to have the narrative be the central focus of an interview program!
 Words not only carry truths and lies, but they also provide information, which is the goal of any interview...to gather information.

 The system is based upon the acronym BELIEF, which stands for:

 B: Build Rapport & Baseline